srgeddes/CodexTest/README.md

 python app.py
 ```

-Navigate to `http://localhost:5000` to view a random cat fact.
+Navigate to `http://localhost:5000` to view a random turtle fact.